Bar Profitability: A Complete Guide to Boosting Bar Profit Margin

 - A fresh blackberry mojito takes a lot more energy to make than an Aperol Spritz.

 - A bar selling fancy cocktails across the street from the Met Gala isn’t hurting for well-to-do customers.
-Knowing when you can price drinks higher without affecting units sold is a super easy lever to pull to lift your bar profit margin.
+Knowing when you can price drinks higher without turning guests off is a super easy lever to pull to lift your bar profit margin.

-- Your mixologist created something astounding and the whole neighborhood is buzzing about it.
-In that case, there may be no difference between $9.40 and $12 to the customer.
+- Your mixologist created an astounding cocktail and the whole neighborhood is buzzing about it.
+In that case, there may be no difference between paying $9.40 and $12 to the customer.

-Beyond that, food and beverage costs themselves change all too often.
+Beyond that, food and beverage costs themselves change often.
 Sometimes, the changes are minimal and you can afford to pay a few cents more without passing the increase along to your customers.

 Unfortunately, that isn’t always the case: